 With NuGet Concierge, we made every effort to enable improvements over time.
 When users upload their packages.config file, we present them with the option to contribute their file to the NuGet Concierge dataset.
 This increases the pool of .config files from which we generate our graph.
 This means that our recommendations become more accurate the more NuGet Concierge is used.

 Additionally once users are presented with recommendations, they have the option to “Like” or “Dislike” each recommendation by giving it a thumbs up or a thumbs down.
 This information gets stored and allows us to analyze the usefulness of the recommendations we are making.
 If we find some packages are being recommended at a high association strength, but most users deem them unhelpful, we can adjust the system to recommend the packages at more appropriate strengths.
 Likewise, we can give a strength boost to packages recommended at low association strengths but deemed helpful by the community.

 NuGet Concierge’s Potential

-NuGet Concierge is just a conceptual prototype at the moment.
-But if the concept proves to be valuable, we imagine NuGet Concierge as a fully integrated part of NuGet, having a presence in the Gallery, Visual Studio’s Manage NuGet Packages dialog, and the Package Manager Console.
+When looking to the future, we see NuGet Concierge as a fully integrated part of NuGet, having a presence in the Gallery, Visual Studio’s Manage NuGet Packages dialog, and the Package Manager Console.
 The greatest part of NuGet Concierge is the data powering it.
 The ability to reference real data about how packages are actively used together opens up a world of opportunities that can potentially help NuGet better serve developers.